hydrodynamicstability/statquotes/README.md

   - *Regression Modeling Strategies, with Applications to Linear Models, Logistic Regression, and Survival Analysis*.
 Springer.

+- "In my opinion, model users should be encouraged to think of models as tools that can aid in informing their judgment, rather than as substitutes for judgment that can best be employed mechanically."

+  - Stephen K. McNees (1986)

+  - Forecasting accuracy of alternative techniques:  a comparison of U.S. macroecnomic forecasts.  *Journal of Business and Economic Statistics*: 4:  5-15.

 - "There is no methodology in traditional statistics for assessing the adequacy of a model!
 The only thing orthodox frequentist theory can do about models is to reject them, and Bayesian statistics cannot even do that.
 Nonrejection does not imply that the model is correct; it does not even tell one whether it adequately represents the data.
 On the other hand, a rejected model might be perfectly adequate."

   - Peter J. Huber (2006)